Blog

 If you are not providing breast milk for your intended family, the intended mother can also breastfeed.
 Should they need breastfeeding support, they can utilize a Supplemental Nursing System (SNS).
 Another option is formula feeding.

 If your intended family does not choose to have you provide breast milk for their baby, you may choose to suppress lactation.
-You may also choose to continue your giving journey and donate your breast milk to a local milk bank.
+You may also choose to continue your giving journey and donate your breast milk.

 Assessing Surrogate Needs